Rami-Sabbagh/satellite-simulator/README.md

 ### Live Reload

-When using the development server you'll have the benifit of automatic live reload whenever changes are made.
+When using the development server you'll have the benefit of automatic live reload whenever changes are made.

 ### Hot Module Reload